Susie Pye, Registered Member MBACP (Accred)

 Training, qualifications & experience

-I have a Diploma in Transactional Analysis (TA) counselling from TAWorks, Oxford; this training integrates coaching and therapeutic counselling.
+I am a BACP accredited counsellor with a Diploma in Transactional Analysis (TA) counselling from TAWorks, Oxford; this training integrates coaching and therapeutic counselling.

 Before training as a coach and counsellor, I worked as a language teacher, before becoming an environmental campaigner, and then an environmental manager in local government, where I first trained and practised as a coach.